picaframe/.github/profile/README.md

 Welcome to Picanto
 ===

----

-Top your day with AI generated images on Pica Frame
+Top up your day with AI generated images on Pica Frame

----

-We are in development
+<i>We are in development</i>

 ---